Developers Guide

 Test with Live WalletConnect:

-- Connect a Chia wallet via WalletConnect
+- Connect a Chia wallet (2.7.1 or later) via WalletConnect

 - Verify the connection is established